gibiw/api-example/README.md

 This repository contains example of simple API service.

-You can clone this repo and run service.
-Just run following comands:
+You can clone this repo and run a service.
+Just run following commands:

 1. Clone the repo: